RoryQo/Research-Reproduction_Effect-of-Health-Risk-on-Housing-Prices/README.md

 ### Future Work:
 - Investigating additional variables (e.g., distance from the cancer cluster) might help refine the results.
-- Expanding the event window to include more counties.
+- Expanding the sample to include more counties in control and treatment groups.

 ## References